 Electrocardiogram (EKG, ECG)

 As the heart undergoes depolarization and repolarization, the electrical currents that are generated spread not only within the heart, but also throughout the body.
 This electrical activity generated by the heart can be measured by an array of electrodes placed on the body surface.
 The recorded tracing is called an electrocardiogram (ECG, or EKG).
 A "typical" ECG tracing is shown to the right.
 The different waves that comprise the ECG represent the sequence of depolarization and repolarization of the atria and ventricles.
-The ECG is recorded at a speed of 25 mm/sec, and the voltages are calibrated so that 1 mV = 10 mm in the vertical direction.
-Therefore, each small 1-mm square represents 0.04 sec (40 msec) in time and 0.1 mV in voltage.
+The ECG is recorded at a speed of 25 mm/sec (5 large squares/sec), and the voltages are calibrated so that 1 mV = 10 mm (2 large squares) in the vertical direction.
+Therefore, each small 1-mm square represents 0.04 sec (40 msec) in time and 0.10 mV in voltage.
 Because the recording speed is standardized, one can calculate the heart rate from the intervals between different waves.

 The period of time from the onset of the P wave to the beginning of the QRS complex is termed the P-R interval, which normally ranges from 0.12 to 0.20 seconds in duration.
 This interval represents the time between the onset of atrial depolarization and the onset of ventricular depolarization.
-If the P-R interval is >0.2 sec, there is an AV conduction block, which is also termed a first-degree heart block if the impulse is still able to be conducted into the ventricles.
+If the P-R interval is >0.20 sec, there is an AV conduction block, which is called a first-degree heart block if each impulse from the atria is still able to be conducted into the ventricles.

 The QRS complex represents ventricular depolarization.
 Ventricular rate can be calculated by determining the time interval between QRS complexes.
 Click here to see how ventricular rate is calculated.

-The isoelectric period (ST segment) following the QRS is the time at which the entire ventricle is depolarized and roughly corresponds to the plateau phase of the ventricular action potential.
-The ST segment is important in the diagnosis of ventricular ischemia or hypoxia because under those conditions, the ST segment can become either depressed or elevated.
+The isoelectric period (ST segment) following the QRS and ending at the beginning of the Twave is the time at which both ventricles are completely depolarized.
+This segment roughly corresponds to the plateau phase of the ventricular action potentials.
+The ST segment is very important in the diagnosis of ventricular ischemia or hypoxia because under those conditions, the ST segment can become either depressed or elevated.

 The Q-T interval represents the time for both ventricular depolarization and repolarization to occur, and therefore roughly estimates the duration of an average ventricular action potential.
-This interval can range from 0.2 to 0.4 seconds depending upon heart rate.
+This interval can range from 0.20 to 0.40 seconds depending upon heart rate.
 At high heart rates, ventricular action potentials shorten in duration, which decreases the Q-T interval.
 Because prolonged Q-T intervals can be diagnostic for susceptibility to certain types of tachyarrhythmias, it is important to determine if a given Q-T interval is excessively long.
 In practice, the Q-T interval is expressed as a "corrected Q-T (QTc)" by taking the Q-T interval and dividing it by the square root of the R-R interval (interval between ventricular depolarizations).
 This allows an assessment of the Q-T interval that is independent of heart rate.
-Normal corrected Q-Tc intervals are less than 0.44 seconds.
+Normal corrected Q-Tc intervals are 0.44 seconds or less.

 There is no distinctly visible wave representing atrial repolarization in the ECG because it occurs during ventricular depolarization.
 Because the wave of atrial repolarization is relatively small in amplitude (i.e., has low voltage), it is masked by the much larger ventricular-generated QRS complex.